-I was aware of an issue where ever since i moved my blog object storage backend to Backblaze B2 from AWS S3 my videos started failing to play at all on my website.
-That's obviously a serious problem but I hadn't gotten around to looking into this since I haven't been making videos an important part of the site, but since video encoding settings tweaking (realistically this boils down to ffmpeg parameter tweaking) is something I want to get into and innovate with in my blog as a long term aspiration, I needed to look into this.
+I was aware of an issue where, ever since i moved my blog object storage backend to Backblaze B2 from AWS S3, my videos started failing to play at all on my website.
+That's obviously a serious problem, but I hadn't gotten around to looking into this since I haven't been making videos an important part of the site, but since video encoding settings tweaking (realistically this boils down to ffmpeg parameter tweaking) is something I want to get into later and innovate with in my blog as a long term aspiration, I was going to need to look into this eventually.
+I also think it's likely I will have some articles later that will be pretty heavy on embedded screen share clips.

 This also led me to a slight rabbit hole in which I learned a good bit more about ffmpeg parameters and what the x264 encoding presets mean and so on.